Can Masturbation Cause Erectile Dysfunction?

 "The following blog article provides general information and insights on various topics.
 However, it is important to note that the information presented is not intended as professional advice in any specific field or area.
 The content of this blog is for general educational and informational purposes only.

 The content should not be interpreted as endorsement, recommendation, or guarantee of any product, service, or information mentioned.
 Readers are solely responsible for the decisions and actions they take based on the information provided in this blog.
 It is essential to exercise individual judgment, critical thinking, and personal responsibility when applying or implementing any information or suggestions discussed in the blog."

 There is a widespread rumor that excessive masturbation or a masturbation addiction can lead to sexual dysfunctions such as ED.
+It is one of the many myths about masturbation.
 However, as backed by scientific data, masturbation should not affect an individual’s ability to develop or sustain a healthy erection during sex.
 But, there could be an association – unrelated to cause and effect – between excessive masturbation and sexual dysfunction.